softwaremill/bootzooka/devtips.md

 * sbt running the backend server (e.g. using `~;container:start; container:reload /`)
 * grunt server which automatically picks up any changes

+## Cloning

+If you are planning to use Bootzooka as scaffolding for your own project, consider cloning the repo with `git clone --depth 1` in order to start the history with last commit.

 ## IDE

 We are using the best IDE right now: [IntelliJ IDEA](http://www.jetbrains.com/idea/).
 To generate an Idea project start